tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 - **Build steps**: Commands run, configurations used.
 - **Outputs**: Artifacts produced, their hashes.

-This info is usually stored in a **provenance file** (e.g., in [in-toto](https://in-toto.io/) format).
+This info is usually stored in a **provenance file** (e.g., in [in-toto](https://in-toto.io/) format), an industry standard for supply chain metadata.

 SLSA created a [provenance generator action](https://github.com/slsa-framework/slsa-github-generator) to help automate this process.
-This action support several ecosystems but the docker container support is still work in progress.
+This action supports several ecosystems but the docker container support is still work in progress.
 Github published an [official action](https://github.com/actions/attest-build-provenance) that can be used to generate provenance for both generic artifacts and container images.
 I'll focus on this action in the example below.